 The most significant technological challenge for the Genius AutoCAD LT product offering was the fact API's to AutoCAD LT (the Autodesk product on which Genius LT runs) did not exist.
 To develop features for Genius AutoCAD LT, workarounds through the Windows interface are required.
-Genius had reverse engineered the AutoCAD LT. product to build the Genius AutoCAD LT. software product.
-This resulted in a product which was extremely fragile and vulnerable to change in AutoCAD LT. and Microsoft Windows.
+Genius had reverse engineered the AutoCAD LT product to build the Genius AutoCAD LT software product.
+This resulted in a product which was extremely fragile and vulnerable to change in AutoCAD LT and Microsoft Windows.
 Therefore the product is dependent on both the AutoCAD LT releases and the Microsoft Windows releases.
 Expanding and improving the features given Genius' limited access to the platform product, AutoCAD LT, was expected to result in a substantial development effort pre-acquisition.
-In addition, improving the interoperability of the Genius LT product and AutoCAD LT also posed a significant technological challenge to AutoCAD LT project, for purposes of its valuation, was approximately 20 percent complete at the date of the acquisition.
+In addition, improving the interoperability of the Genius LT product and AutoCAD LT also posed a significant technological challenge to Autodesk post-acquisition.
+The Company estimated that the next release of Genius AutoCAD LT project, for purposes of its valuation, was approximately 20 percent complete at the date of the acquisition.
 Estimated costs to be incurred to reach technological feasibility as of the date of acquisition were less than \$200,000.